 London, United Kingdom

-This morning IT security seminar focuses on stopping Ransomware and DDoS attacks, DNS Infrastructure Protection, and Threat Intelligence.
+This morning IT security seminar focuses on stopping Ransomware and DDoS attacks, DNS Infrastructure Protection, and Overall Defense-in-Depth Strategies.
 Scroll down to see the agenda and click on links to see company information and speakers' biographies, who deliver concise, technical, educational and complementary talks.

 Content is pre-approved by Angelbeat and past attendees to maximize learning; click here to download presentation guidelines that are followed by all speakers, which makes the program so worthwhile for IT Directors, Security Analysts, Enterprise Architects, Network & System Administrators, Data Center/Storage/Infrastructure Managers, CISO/CIO's, etc.

 Click here to watch an informative video by Angelbeat CEO Ron Gerber on why you should attend.

 Join your peers from LSU, State of Louisiana, Blue Cross Blue Shield, Southern University System, Investar Bank, EXCEL, North Oaks Health, Pennington Biomedical, Lee Michaels Fine Jewelry, Contanda and many more organizations who are confirmed attendees.

 Every attendee receives a full hot breakfast, complimentary Wi-Fi and free parking, plus 2 CPE credit hours towards your CISSP or other certification.
 There are drawings for gift cards and other prizes at the end.

 8:00 - 9:00: Registration, Full Hot Breakfast, Exhibit Area Open, Peer Networking, Product Demonstrations